Install SearXNG in Termux

 pip install --upgrade pip setuptools wheel pyyaml pybind11

-Step 7: Install SearXNG and its Dependencies
+Step 7: Install SearXNG and Dependencies

 cd ~/searxng-src